charmed-kubernetes/kubernetes-docs/pages/k8s/1.24/upgrading.md

 <div class="p-notification--warning">
   <p markdown="1" class="p-notification__response">
     <span class="p-notification__status">Note:</span>
 This page describes the general upgrade process.
-It is important to follow the specific upgrade pages for each release, as these may include additional steps and workarounds for safely upgrading. <br><br>
+It is important to follow the specific upgrade pages for each release, as these may include additional steps and workarounds for safely upgrading.
+See the links below for more specific upgrades<br><br>
 <a class='p-button--brand' href='/kubernetes/docs/1.23/upgrading'>Upgrade to 1.23 </a>
 <a class='p-button--brand' href='/kubernetes/docs/1.22/upgrading'>Upgrade to 1.22 </a>
 <a class='p-button--brand' href='/kubernetes/docs/1.21/upgrading'>Upgrade to 1.21 </a>